Document Management System Software

-Electronic Document Management (EDM) is a web application that allows you to store all your company's files (invoices, pay slips, purchase orders, technical documents, emails, videos, etc.) in a cloud and access them for viewing or editing.
+A document management system is a web application that allows you to store all your company's files (invoices, payslips, purchase orders, technical documents, emails, videos, etc.) in a cloud and access them for viewing or editing.

-Some popular EDM software: flyDoc, Kimios, Esker on Demand
+Some popular document management systems include: FlyDoc, Kimios, Esker on Demand

 How does it work?